 Thailand’s food is a feast for the senses.
 First you eat with your eyes, as each dish is beautifully presented.
 A whiff of the spicy aroma teases you again before you finally dig in.
 Once you start eating, every bite tantalizes the tastebuds.
 Thai cuisine is diverse, with influences from a lot of different countries.
 Its flavors are complex.
 Each individual element and condiment is used deliberately.
 It’s a delicate blend of exotic spices, flavors and textures that result in dishes that transports you to places.

 Though I’m familiar with Thai cuisine from restaurants in the Philippines, nothing beats eating authentic Thai food in its country of origin.
 From sampling exotic street eats during a tuk-tuk night tour around Bangkok to all the multi-course meals at elegant cafes and floating restaurants, we ate a LOT of food during our #ThailandThroughHerEyes tour organized by the Tourism Authority of Thailand (TAT).
-If you’re traveling to Thailand, here are some of the dishes you should look out for.
+If you’re staying a few days in Thailand, here are some of the dishes you should put on your foodie bucketlist.

 1. Pad Thai